GeoscienceAustralia/ptha/ptha_access/DETAILED_README.Rmd

 the exceedance-rate modelling, such inputs can be used to drive local scale tsunami inundation models for hazard and risk assessments.

-Before working with the outputs, make sure you've [read the project report](PROVIDE LINK WHEN AVAILABLE) to understand how they were made.

 To access the detailed information, the user needs to interact with our files via the NCI THREDDS server.
 We provide R scripts to facilitate this, and the process is described below.
 A range of software must be installed to run these